FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Related Work

-Feature selection has been demonstrated to be an effective approach for preparing high-dimensional data when performing a variety of machine learning tasks \cite{Gui2019AFS}.
-Several different architectures that incorporate an attention mechanism into DNNs for feature selection have been proposed recently, such as Attention-based Feature Selection (AFS) \cite{Gui2019AFS}, Multiattention-based Feature Selection (MFS) \cite{Cao2021MFS}, and TabNet \cite{Arik2019TabNet}.
-In AFS, several attention mechanisms are utilised in an \say{attention module} to select features directly from the input, then a \say{learning module} where different DNNs can be used to learn the selected inputs.
-MFS share a similar architecture with AFS, the main difference between the two is that two different attention mechanisms are employed in the \say{attention module} where one is learning the variable attention and the other one is learning the temporal attention in the inputs.
-However, in both AFS and MFS, interpretability only exists in the \say{attention module} and not the \say{learning module} where the actual learning takes place.
-TabNet is an interpretable sequential multi-step processing network and introduced a sequential attention mechanism for feature selection.
-Although TabNet achieved state-of-the-art results compared to non-interpretable DNN models, the explanations provided only considers feature attributions.
+Feature selection has been an effective approach for preparing high-dimensional data for a variety of Machine Learning tasks \cite{Gui2019AFS}.
+Several different architectures that incorporate attention into DNNs for feature selection have been proposed recently, \eg Attention-based Feature Selection (AFS) \cite{Gui2019AFS}, Multiattention-based Feature Selection (MFS) \cite{Cao2021MFS}, and Attentive Interpretable Tabular Learning (TabNet) \cite{Arik2019TabNet}.
+Attention mechanisms seek to learn the temporal relationships in the data, especially when used in conjunction with \rnn{}s, better than traditional feature selection methods --- wrapper feature selection methods tend to suffer from high computational complexity, while filter methods evaluate feature weights using only generic characteristics of the data \cite{Cao2021MFS, Gui2019AFS}.
+In AFS and MFS, several attention mechanisms are utilised in an \textit{attention module} to select features directly from the input.
+A \textit{learning module} then deploys different DNNs to learn from the selected inputs.
+In both AFS and MFS, interpretability only exists in the \textit{attention module} and not in the learning module, the main part of the system.
+TabNet introduced a sequential attention mechanism to choose which features to use for each decision step.
+Although TabNet achieved state-of-the-art results compared to non-interpretable DNNs, the explanations provided by TabNet only concern feature attributions.